jak2030/recurse-coding-exercise/README.md

 ### `/scrapers`

-* A `shakespeare.py` script we'll fill out in the interview that will parse http://shakespeare.mit.edu/ and write it to a format readible by the Markov trainer.
+* A `shakespeare.py` script we'll fill out in the interview that will parse content from http://shakespeare.mit.edu/ and write it to a format readible by the Markov trainer.

 * A `twitter.py`script that reads in the last N tweets of users in a given list of Twitter accounts and writes it to a format readible by the Markov trainer.